Building trust before asking for commitment

 –Participant 3, Florida

-Making the threat personal
+Making the threat feel real

 Users didn't understand the significance of their exposed data